sachin-sanchania/coreenv-php/README.md

-# CoreEnv PHP — Lightweight .env Loader for Core PHP 8+
+# CoreEnv PHP — Lightweight .env for Core PHP 8+

 **CoreEnv PHP** is a minimal, Laravel-style environment variable loader and manager for **Core PHP 8+** applications.
 It provides `.env` loading, environment merging (local overrides), typed accessors, and simple validation — all without framework dependencies.